 As was common practice when such a shipment came into pirate hands, Motoro reached out to the owners and offered to "return" the components for a sizable reward.
 The front-company happily agreed, and said they would send a ship into the system to pick them up.

 That ship was G.S.S.
-Invincible, a super-heavy dreadnought traveling with a full battle group.
-This consisted of Invincible herself, four carriers, two additional dreadnoughts, six battle-cruisers, and escorts.
-The entire fleet number seventy-one ships.
-As an especial treat, the cruisers were of the same type and hull design as Walrus
+Invincible, a super-heavy dreadnought traveling with four carriers, two additional dreadnoughts, six battle-cruisers of the same type and hull design as Walrus, and escorts.
+The entire fleet numbered seventy-one ships.

 The attack was carried out very carefully.
 Under Alliance law, the Crimson Blade could not simply attack a sovereign nation without instigating a war.
 While it was unlikely the Alliance would actually have gone to war with the Foundation over Motoro, there was still a legal precedent no one was interested in testing.
 However, there were two important factors.